GreenLight is a new web app in the Human Resources and Payroll space. Built from the ground up to help on-board and manage independent workforces.

 Simplify and streamline the complexities of worker identification and classification.

-Build clickable prototype for pitch meetings and development.
+Build clickable prototype for investor pitch meetings and development.

 Create 0-to-1 design of worker and client on-boarding.

 Design style guide and component library for on-going platform development.